Akryum/vue-virtual-scroller/README.md

 ### Important notes

-- `minItemHeight` is required for the initial render of items.
+- `minItemSize` is required for the initial render of items.
 - `DynamicScroller` won't detect size changes on its own, but you can put values that can affect the item size with `size-dependencies` on [DynamicScrollerItem](#dynamicscrolleritem).
-- You don't need to have a `height` field on the items.
+- You don't need to have a `size` field on the items.

 ### Props

 All the RecycleScroller props.

-- It's not recommended to change `heightField` prop since all the height management is done internally.
+- It's not recommended to change `sizeField` prop since all the size management is done internally.

 ### Events